Frizlab/FRZSwizzling/Readme.md

 ```

 ## Developers Notes
-The include folder in the HPNSwizzling source code folder is there for SPM-compatibility.
+The include folder in the FRZSwizzling source code folder is there for SPM-compatibility.
-It contains a special `HPNSwizzling.h` umbrella header and a soft link to the other header.
+It contains a special `FRZSwizzling.h` umbrella header and a soft link to the other header.

 ## Credits
 This project was originally created by [François Lamboley](https://github.com/Frizlab) while working at [happn](https://happn.com).